Intel: 10nm Tiger Lake CPUs will be in 50 new laptops coming this fall

-Intel took the wraps off its not-so-secret central processing units (CPUs) code-named Tiger Lake, built with a 10-nanometer manufacturing process.
+Intel took the wraps off its not-so-secret central processing units (CPUs) codenamed Tiger Lake, built with a 10-nanometer manufacturing process.
 It may as well have been called Tiger Leak.

 The 11th Generation Intel Core Processor models include the Intel Core i7-1185G7 chip, with a base 3GHz frequency that can be boosted to 4.8GHz.
 The Santa Clara, California-based company has dual-core and quad-core variants in the new family, which will be used in high-powered laptops coming this fall.